-The process for nomination of new directors is managed by the Nomination & Remuneration Committee.
-Where a vacancy is to be filled, that Committee considers the skills and expertise which it would be beneficial to add to the Board, then identifies suitable candidates (using an external search adviser if necessary).
-A process involving interviews and thorough checks on the candidate's background, references and qualifications is then undertaken, before a candidate is proposed to the Board for approval.
+The process for nomination of new directors is managed by the Board, under the leadership of the Chairman.
+Where a vacancy is to be filled, the Board considers the skills and expertise which it would be beneficial to add to the Board, then identifies suitable candidates (using an external search adviser if necessary).
+A process involving interviews and thorough checks on the candidate's background, references and qualifications is then undertaken, before a candidate is proposed to the whole Board for approval.